nespinoza/GPTransmissionSpectra/README.md

 the limb-darkening parameters and `p=rp/rs` (and, of course, the GP and PCA components of the fit).
 See the `wavelength_options_w19.dat` file for an example.

-6. Run the code by doing `python run_wavelength_analysis.py -ofile yourNEWoptionsfile.dat`.
+6. Run the code by doing either `python run_wavelength_analysis.py -ofile yourNEWoptionsfile.dat` if you want to perform PCA + GP on each wavelength range, or `python run_wavelength_cmc_analysis.py -ofile yourNEWoptionsfile.dat -wofile youroptionsfile.dat` if you want to run Common Mode Correction (CMC) } GP, where `youroptionsfile.dat` is the same white-light option file created for step 3 above.
+Here, for the common-mode correction, only the first star in the list of your `yourNEWoptionsfile.dat` options file will be used; the white-light lightcurve of the target and that comparison star will be divided, the best-fit transit lightcurve from step 3 and 4 will be divided to that resulting lightcurve, and this will be the common-mode correction signal.
+This signal, in turn, will be divided to the resulting lightcurve of the division between the target and the same comparison on every wavelength, and this lightcurve will be fitted directly without the PCA component (but with a zero-point and a GP).

-7. Once it runs, generate the transmission spectrum by running `python compile_transpec.py -ofile yourNEWoptionsfile.dat`.
-This will be saved in the folder `wavelengths` inside the outputs folder of your target lightcurve.
+7. Once it runs, generate the transmission spectrum by running `python compile_transpec.py -ofile yourNEWoptionsfile.dat` if you did a PCA + GP fit, or add `--CMC` in case you want to compile the results from the common-mode correction fit.
+This will be saved in the folder `wavelengths` inside the outputs folder of your target lightcurve in the case of a PCA + GP fit or `wavelengths_cmc` in the case of a common-mode correction fit.